Adcetris (Brentuximab Vedotin)

 Used For

-treating various types of lymphoma including Hodgkin Lymphoma, cutaneous T-Cell Lymphoma, and Peripheral T-Cell Lymphoma
+treatment of Hodgkin Lymphoma, cutaneous T-Cell Lymphoma, Peripheral T-Cell Lymphoma, and Systemic Anaplastic Large Cell Lymphoma

 How Taken